Housing Rights Attorneys in Pasadena

 Contact Us About Your Tenant Rights

-Hadsell Stormer Renick & Dai LLP will help you hold your landlord accountable for violations of the law.
+The attorneys at Hadsell Stormer Renick & Dai LLP will help you hold your landlord accountable for violations of the law.
 We believe that every tenant deserves a safe and healthy home and one that is free from landlord harassment and discrimination.